N Prescott St station

+Light rail station in Portland, Oregon, U.S.

 North Prescott Street is a light rail station on the MAX Yellow Line in Portland, Oregon.
 It is the 4th stop northbound on the Interstate MAX extension.

 The station is located in the median of Interstate Avenue near the intersection of N Going Street.
 The station is a center platform, with its main artistic theme drawing upon the nearby shipping industry at Swan Island and the environment.